vedshivade/EHR-Browser/README.md

 # EHR-Browser

-EHR-Browser is a powerful tool that utilizes OpenAI's Davinci-003 language model and a simple graphical user interface (GUI) to enable users to interactively inquire about patient data stored in the MIMIC-III dataset.
+EHR-Browser is a powerful tool that utilizes OpenAI's Davinci-003 language model and a simple graphical user interface (GUI) to enable users to interactively inquire about patient-specific data and general information stored in the MIMIC-III dataset.
 The MIMIC-III dataset is used to simulate a hospital database.

 This version is not just limited to patient-specific information but is now equipped with the capability to find correlations between random sets of data within the database, providing in-depth analysis when a specific subject_id is not provided.